All Products

 Protected object groups

-A protected object group is a group of protected objects.
-A protected object group is a unit for which WAF protection rules take effect.
-You can add multiple protected objects to a protected object group and configure protection rules for the protected object group.
-The protection rules take effect for all protected objects in the group.
+A protected object group is a collection of protected objects.
+It is also a unit to which mitigation rules apply.
+You can add multiple protected objects to a group and configure mitigation rules for the group.
+This lets you apply the rules to all protected objects in the group in a batch.

 Note